daoslies/Constitutional/README.md

        But the metric we care about for actually evaluating the model on the epistemic humility behavioural axis is the score provided by the judge model in step 2.

-    - The loop then repeates with the trained model (out of step 3 of the previous loop) being used to generate response in step one of the next loop, and the evaluation of the trained model occuring in the next loop's step 2: evaluate responses.
+- The loop then repeats: the model trained in step 3 of the previous iteration is used to generate responses in step 1 of the next iteration, and those responses are evaluated in step 2 (Evaluate Responses).

 ---